andydlindsay/lectures/twelve-week/w01d03-example/README.md

 ### Objects!
 - Objects are data structures that allow us to store related data and functionality together
-- Objects are key/value pairs
+- Objects are made up of key/value pairs
+- The key in an object is always a string
+- The value can be any valid JavaScript value (primitive, array, object, or function)
 - In arrays, you use the index to access a value:

 ```js